postgresqlfr/contrats/2023.pgday.fr/pgdayfrance_2023_sponsorship_contract_v13.md

     opportunity to distribute promotional material and promotional giveaway (the giveaway and material to be provided by Business).

--   Permission for the Business to use the following endorsement: "Gold Partner of PG DAY FRANCE 2023" on the Business\' website or in any promotional materials or press releases that the Business sees fit.
+-   Permission for the Business to use the following endorsement:
+    "PARTNER of PG DAY FRANCE 2023" on the Business\' website or in any promotional materials or press releases that the Business sees fit.

 **Cost for PARTNER opportunities, as described above, is 3000 €.**